yonahcodes/LavaLeap/README.md

 # Lava Leap - 2D Platformer Game

 ## Description
 This project was developed as part of an **Introduction to Video Game Programming** course.
-The game is a platformer created using `Unity`, integrating class concepts such as character animations, keyboard controls, platform design with `2DSpriteShape`, and interactive objects animated using the `Timeline`.
+The game is a platformer created using `Unity`, integrating class concepts such as character animations, keyboard controls, platform design with `2DSpriteShape`, interactive objects animated using the `Timeline`, and custom game logic implemented in `C#` scripts.
+These scripts manage character behavior, camera dynamics, accessory interactions, and core gameplay mechanics.

 ## Key Features